Catholic emancipation: Emancipation in Newfoundland

 News of emancipation reached Newfoundland in May 1829, and 21 May was declared a day of celebration.
-In St. John's there was a parade and a thanksgiving Mass was celebrated at the Chapel, attended by the Benevolent Irish Society and the Catholic-dominated Mechanics' Society.
+In St. John's there was a parade and a thanksgiving Mass was celebrated at the chapel, attended by the Benevolent Irish Society and the Catholic-dominated Mechanics' Society.
 Vessels in the harbour flew flags and discharged guns in salute.

-Most people assumed that Roman Catholics would pass unhindered into the ranks of public office and enjoy equality with Protestants.
-But on 17 December 1829, the attorney general and supreme court justices decided that the Roman Catholic Relief Act did not apply to Newfoundland, because the laws repealed by the act had never applied there, being a colony and not part of the United Kingdom of Great Britain and Ireland.
-As each governor's commission had been granted by royal prerogative and not by the statute laws of the British Parliament, Newfoundland had no choice but to be left with whatever existing local regulations discriminated against Roman Catholics.
+Most people assumed that Catholics would pass unhindered into the ranks of public office and enjoy equality with Protestants.
+But on 17 December 1829, the attorney general and supreme court justices decided that the Roman Catholic Relief Act did not apply to Newfoundland, because the laws repealed by the act had never applied there due to being a colony.
+As each governor's commission had been granted by royal prerogative and not by the statute laws of Parliament, Newfoundland had no choice but to be left with whatever existing local regulations discriminated against Catholics.

-On 28 December 1829, the St. John's Roman Catholic Chapel was packed with an emancipation meeting, where petitions were sent from O'Connell to the British Parliament, asking for full rights for Newfoundland Roman Catholics as British subjects.
-More than any previous event or regulation, the failure of the British government to grant emancipation renewed the strident claims by Newfoundland Reformers for a colonial legislature.
-There was no immediate reaction from London, but the question of Newfoundland was now before the British Colonial Office.
-It was not until May 1832 that the British Secretary of State for the Colonies formally stated that a new commission would be issued to Governor Thomas John Cochrane to remove any and all Roman Catholic disabilities in Newfoundland.
+On 28 December 1829, the St. John's Roman Catholic Chapel was packed with an emancipation meeting, where petitions were sent from O'Connell to Parliament, asking for full rights for Newfoundland Catholics as British subjects.
+More than any previous event or regulation, Parliament's failure to grant emancipation renewed the strident claims by Newfoundland Reformers for a colonial legislature.
+There was no immediate reaction from London, but the question of Newfoundland was now before the Colonial Office.
+It was not until May 1832 that the Secretary of State for War and the Colonies F. J. Robinson, 1st Viscount Goderich formally stated that a new commission would be issued to Governor Thomas John Cochrane to remove any and all Catholic disabilities in Newfoundland.